 Among the many "whereas" in the resolution, are the points that "paid prioritization under a commercially reasonable standard allows paid prioritization that has heretofore been understood to be unjust and unreasonable; and unreasonable paid prioritization is antithetical to a neutral Internet, and nondiscrimination is an inherent and indivisible characteristic of net neutrality."

-The FCC voted along party lines in May to launch a new rulemaking establishing net neutrality rules that would pass muster with the federal appeals court in D.C. that remanded its no-blocking and no-unreasonable discrimination rules for insufficient legal underpinnings.
+The FCC voted along party lines in May to launch net neutrality rules that would pass muster with the federal appeals court in D.C. that remanded its no-blocking and no-unreasonable discrimination rules for insufficient legal underpinnings.

 Wheeler's use of a "commercially reasonable" standard is a way to try and make the rules legally sustainable, and not to open the door to Internet fast and slow lanes, he has said, which Wheeler signaled would not be commercially reasonable.
 Some critics argue that while that may the his conclusion, it may not be the case with the next chair or commission.